Ishan Kumar Patro

 Ishan Kumar Patro is an Indian academic and former vice-chancellor of Ravenshaw University, Odisha, India.

 Education

-Patro pursued his M.Phil. and Ph.D. from Kurukshetra University.
-Haryana.
-He did his post-doctoral research from University of Cologne, Germany.
+Patro pursued his M.Phil. and Ph.D. from Kurukshetra University, Haryana.
+He did his post-doctoral research from University of Cologne in Germany.

 Career

-Patro has a teaching experience of almost 3 decades.
+Patro has a teaching experience of almost three decades.
 In 2017 Patro was appointed as the vice-chancellor of Ravenshaw University, India for a period of 3 years.
 He succeeded Prakash Chandra Sarangi in this position.
 Before joining as a vice-chancellor, Patro was working as a professor in Neuroscience/Zoology department of Jiwaji University, Gwalior.
 Madhya Pradesh.

 Currently, he also serves as the president of Indian Academy of Neurosciences.

+He received BK Bachhawat Lifetime Achievement Award for his contribution towards neuroscience.